MicrosoftDocs/windows-itpro-docs/windows/privacy/required-windows-11-diagnostic-events-and-fields.md

 ---

-# Windows 11, version xxxxx required diagnostic data events and fields
+# Required Windows 11 diagnostic events and fields

 > [!IMPORTANT]
 > Some information relates to prereleased product which may be substantially modified before it's commercially released.
 Microsoft makes no warranties, express or implied, with respect to the information provided here.